 Nissan is a name that is familiar to UK roads thanks to cars that are practical, eye-catching and affordable for drivers.
 With the Nissan Juke, Leaf, Qashqai and Micra all popular choice for a lease car, we thought we’d explore the history and development of an iconic and recognisable brand.
-Check out their story below or if you’d rather jump right into finding your next Nissan lease now, you can click here to start searching.
+Check out their story below or if you’d rather jump right into finding your next Nissan lease now, you can check out our Nissan car lease page to start searching.

 The Nissan Motor Company started out under a different name way back in 1911 when Masujiro Hashimoto founded Kwaishinsha Motor Car Works.
 It’s first car, the “DAT”, was produced three years later but demand for a small passenger car was low so the brand moved onto developing military vehicles.